 Of the 31 total street and highway projects in the MTP, 5 projects are located within or adjacent to census block groups identified as having a total minority percentage higher than the overall BCATS average for all census block groups.
-For each identified minority population, 8 projects are located within or adjacent to African American minority areas, 16 projects are located within or adjacent to Asian minority areas, 18 projects are within or adjacent to Native American minority areas, and 6 projects are within or adjacent to block groups which have been identified to have a low-income population higher than the overall BCATS average for all block groups.
+For each identified minority population, 8 projects are located within or adjacent to African American minority areas, 16 projects are located within or adjacent to Asian minority areas, 18 projects are within or adjacent to Native American minority areas, and 6 projects are within or adjacent to Hispanic minority areas.
+In addition, 9 of the 31 projects are within or adjacent to block groups which have been identified to have a low-income population higher than the overall BCATS average for all block groups.